jayy-lmao/sql-gen/README.md

 sql-gen generate --output db --database postgresql://postgres:password@localhost/mydatabase
 ```

-This will generate the following Rust structs and queries:
+This will generate the following Rust structs and queries (based on primary key, foreign keys, and unique fields):

 ```rust